Use the image first, then read the choices.

 - Covers

-- Stop, yield, speed, one way, no entry, no U-turn, and no passing signs
+- Stop, yield, speed, one way, no entry, no-turn, keep-right, and no passing signs

 - Best for